 It’s really never too early – or too late – to do retirement planning.

-If, on the other hand, you’ll soon be retiring or have perhaps retired already, you’ll want to use the time you have wisely.
-Still, with a few adjustments here and there, you may be able to make your retirement years more enjoyable.
+If, on the other hand, you’ll soon be retiring or have perhaps retired already, you’ll want to use the time and resources you have wisely.
+Still, with a few adjustments here and there, you may well be able to make your retirement years more enjoyable.

 Whatever your circumstances, be sure to consult professionals with expertise in areas such as: